The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Introduction

-Since both tetraquark and pentaquark states have been observed, the study of hexaquark states should be prioritized.
-The first studied hexaquark state is the dibaryon, a bound state composed of two baryons.
-Although many theoretical predictions have been made \cite{Jaffe:1976yi,Mulders:1980vx,Balachandran:1983dj,Sakai:1999qm,Ikeda:2007nz,Bashkanov:2013cla,Shanahan:2011su,Clement:2016vnl}, it has yet to be observed experimentally \cite{BaBar:2018hpv}.
-Another typical hexaquark structure is the molecular state of baryon-antibaryon, where baryonium is a typical structure.
+In fact, some kind of hexaquark states exists in nature, such as the dibaryons, a bound state of two baryons.
+However, the existence of baryon-antibaryon states, or hexaquark states with equal amount of quarks and antiquarks, has not been demonstrated.
+Although many theoretical predictions have been made \cite{Jaffe:1976yi,Mulders:1980vx,Balachandran:1983dj,Sakai:1999qm,Ikeda:2007nz,Bashkanov:2013cla,Shanahan:2011su,Clement:2016vnl}, these have yet to be observed experimentally \cite{BaBar:2018hpv}.
+The molecular hexaquark states are comparatively simple in structure, especially the baryonium.
 The $\Lambda_c\bar{\Lambda}_c$ heavy baryonium has been used to explain the structure of $Y(4260)$ \cite{BaBar:2005hhc,Qiao:2005av,Qiao:2007ce}.
-Subsequently, a series of theoretically predicted light baryonium states have been proposed in QCDSR \cite{Wan:2021vny,Wang:2006sna}, which can also successfully explain the structures of $X(1835)$ \cite{BES:2003aic} and $X(1840)$ \cite{BESIII:2023vvr} observed in experiments.
+Subsequently, a series of theoretical analyses on light baryonium states have been performed in QCDSR \cite{Wan:2021vny,Wang:2006sna}, which can also successfully explain the structures of $X(1835)$ \cite{BES:2003aic} and $X(1840)$ \cite{BESIII:2023vvr} observed in experiments.
 Furthermore, QCDSR has also provided predictions for the mass spectra of other baryonium states \cite{Wan:2019ake,Chen:2016ymy,Wang:2021qmn}.